ioi-2017/tps/doc/README.md

 [http://davidalger.com/development/bash-completion-on-os-x-with-brew/](http://davidalger.com/development/bash-completion-on-os-x-with-brew/)

-TPS currently supports c++, pas and java.
-The `gcc` compiler is mandatory, and `fpc` (free pascal) and java compilers are required if there are solutions of those languages.
+TPS currently supports C++, Pascal and Java.
+The `gcc` compiler is mandatory, and `fpc` (free pascal) and java compilers are required if there are invocations of those languages.

 Python (2 or 3) is required.